luigicaputi/luigicaputi.github.io/_pages/publications.md

 1. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>, and <a href="https://ericgramos.github.io/"> Ramos, E.</a>
 <b>The weak categorical quiver minor theorem and its applications: matchings, multipaths, and magnitude cohomology</b>, 2024.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2401.01248">2401.01248 </a>.

-3. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Bridging between überhomology and double homology</b>.
+2. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Bridging between überhomology and double homology</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2406.18778">2406.18778 </a>.

-4. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and
+3. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and
 <a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>,
 <b>Multipath matroids, digraph colourings, and the Tutte polynomial</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2409.14528">2409.14528 </a>.

-5. Caputi, L. and <a href="https://sites.google.com/view/giuliamariamenara/"> Menara, G.</a>,
+4. Caputi, L. and <a href="https://sites.google.com/view/giuliamariamenara/"> Menara, G.</a>,
 <b>Eulerian magnitude homology: diagonality, injective words, and regular path homology</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2503.06722">2503.06722 </a>.

+5. Caputi, L., Meadows, N., and  <a href="https://www.kth.se/profile/henrir?l=en"> Riihimäki, H.</a>,
+<b>Persistent reachability homology in machine learning applications</b>.
+Available online at the arXiv:<a href="https://arxiv.org/abs/2511.04825">2511.04825 </a>.

+6. Caputi, L. and <a href="https://www.polito.it/en/staff?p=francesco.vaccarino"> Vaccarino, F.</a>,
+<b>Diagrammatic Hochschild cohomology via cohomology of categories, and incidence algebras</b>.
+Available online at the arXiv:<a href="https://arxiv.org/abs/2512.15835">2512.15835 </a>.

+7. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and
+<a href="https://jasonpsmith.github.io/"> Smith, J. P.</a>,
+<b>Multipath complexes of bidirectional polygonal digraphs</b>.
+Available online at the arXiv:<a href="https://arxiv.org/abs/2601.05670">2601.05670 </a>.

 <p class=bold><h2>PhD Thesis:</h2></p>